ibm-wsc/mq-zos/docs/queue-statistics.md

     ![MQ Explorer display of message depth on queue](assets/mp1b-8.png "MQ Explorer display of message depth on queue")

 17. Back in ZQS1.MP1B.JCL, navigate to the SMFDUMP member.
 Once inside, modify the date to be accurate.
-If you are completing this lab on 2/24/2025 at SHARE, the date will be 2025055.
+If you are completing this lab on 12/10/2025, the date will be 2025344.
 Additionally adjust the START parameter to reflect the appropriate hh:MM.
 Your JCL should look something like:
     ```
     //SYSIN  DD *
     LSNAME(IFASMF.DEFAULT,OPTIONS(DUMP))
     OUTDD(DUMPOUT,TYPE(115,116),START(1230),END(2200))
-    DATE(2025055,2025055)
+    DATE(2025344,2025344)
     ```

 > This is a date in the Julian format.